LaunchCodeEducation/java-web-development/docs/_sources/chapters/thymeleaf-views/using-templates.rst.txt

 .. admonition:: Warning

    This video and the others in the chapter walk you through building a small web-based project.
-DO NOT SKIP this practice, because the end of chapter exercises pick up where the tutorials end.
+Do NOT skip this practice, because the end of chapter exercises pick up where the tutorials end.

 Try It!